 - Deriving, and using, actionable insights from social listing tools.

 The shift to modern software, cloud deployments, mobile access, and social consumer insights is redrawing the playing field for brands and technology vendors alike.
-Next time we will explore the synergy between CRM and TPM that drives business effectiveness.

 - 2014 Readers' Choice: Customer Relationship Management, CGT